Q: Why is Credit Counseling necessary?

 Q: What determines an individual’s ability to pay?

-- Names, ages, and relationship to client/debtor of all members of the family or household over the age of 18
+- Names, ages, and relationship to client of all members of the family or household over the age of 18

 - Last 2 bank statements for each adult (18+) in the family or household

-- Prior year’s Federal Tax Return if item #2 is not available
+- Prior year’s Federal Tax Return if item #4 is not available.

-Alternately, if the client has received a waiver of court filing fees for in forma pauperis debtors, a copy of the fee waiver from the court may be submitted and will justify pro bono counseling.
+Alternately, if the client has received a waiver of court filing fees for in forma paupers, a copy of the fee waiver from the court may be submitted and will justify pro bono counseling.